klandon/rbac-demo/README.md

 - openssl
 - basic knowledge of kubernetes is beneficial but not required

-## Before we get start lets check a few things that you need
+## Before we get start, check a few things that you need

 - Verify kubectl is installed